erindatkinson/emoji/README.md

 This repo uses the download script from [gist:lmarkus/lmarkus](https://gist.github.com/lmarkus/8722f56baf8c47045621#file-download-sh) to download as the repo itself is more for collection purposes.

+The current way that has been working is to go to the webapp of the slack team, and pull the token from one of the requests and using the [api test page](https://api.slack.com/methods/emoji.list/test) to download the emoji list directly.

 :)